davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 The related [Lectern WordPress theme](https://wordpress.org/themes/lectern/) makes it easy to meet Toastmasters International branding guidelines with your WordPress website, adding the logo and the required legal disclaimers.

 For documentation and tips on more effective Toastmasters web and social media marketing, see [WP4Toastmasters.com](https://wp4toastmasters.com/ "WordPress for Toastmasters").
 Managed hosting for the WordPress for Toastmasters solution is available at [Toastmost.org](https://toastmost.org).
+Join the [Toastmost and WordPress for Toastmasters Users group on Facebook](https://www.facebook.com/groups/wp4toastmasters/).

 RSVPMaker for Toastmasters is an extension of [RSVPMaker](https://wordpress.org/plugins/rsvpmaker/), a general purpose event scheduling and RSVP tracking plugin.
 This means you can also use your website to manage other types of events, beyond club meetings, such as open house or training events.
 RSVPMaker can be configured to allow you to accept online payments via PayPal.
 [Documentation at RSVPMaker.com](https://rsvpmaker.com)